90-minute

 Anti-Aging

 As you sweat and release toxins in an infrared sauna, you eliminate bacteria and dead skin from the top layer of your skin, aiding with anti-aging.
 This helps your skin become smoother and softer.
-Infrared rays also help clear up acne, enhance elasticity for reduced wrinkles, and improve skin tone.
+Infrared rays also help clear acne, enhance elasticity to reduce wrinkles, and improve skin tone.

 Weight Loss

 While saunas aren’t meant to be a weight loss treatment, they can help.
 During a sauna treatment, your heart rate increases and tricks your body into thinking it’s participating in cardio exercise.
-Sweating also requires a lot of your body’s energy, so you get to rest as you burn calories and get rid of excess fluid.
+Sweating also requires a lot of your body’s energy, so you get to rest while you burn calories and eliminate excess fluid.

 Heart Health

-Patients with cardiovascular risks use far infrared saunas to improve their heart health.
-Some evidence shows that saunas can help normalize blood pressure and improve heart concerns.
-That said, infrared saunas shouldn’t be used for treatment, and it’s vital to consult your healthcare provider for appropriate treatment of health concerns.
+Some patients with heart conditions use far infrared saunas to improve their heart health.
+Some evidence shows that saunas can help normalize blood pressure and improve heart health.
+With that said, infrared saunas shouldn’t be used for treatment, and it’s vital to consult your doctor before using a sauna.

 Pain Relief